Skip to content

 Overview

 Instead of generic subdomains, use server-specific numbered subdomains.
-Note: You're free to use any naming scheme you prefer - this is simply our recommended approach for clarity and organization.
+You are free to use any naming scheme you prefer — this is simply our recommended approach for clarity and organization.

 Subdomain Structure